 On the opposite end, if you have a piece of property that’s smaller and therefore priced a tad more reasonably, then odds are the demand will be higher.
 The more demand and buyers there are perusing the property, the higher the likelihood that your piece of property will be in high demand off the market that much quicker.

-The time of year will have a significant impact on how long it takes to sell a house.
-Statistics from The Advisory show that March is by far the best month for a quick sale, averaging just 57 days from first listing to offer, while mid-October to mid-November can be the worst.
+The time of year can have an impact on how long it takes to sell a house.
+Statistics in the property industry show that March is often the best month for a quick sale, averaging just 57 days from first listing to offer, while mid-October to mid-November can be the worst.
 But it can depend on numerous other factors - so don't be deterred if you just want to get moving.

 If you are looking for the most potential buyers, the UK Property Transaction Statistics, issued by the Government, show that the markets are busiest in August and quietest in January for total sales.